-Example 6 will give a more detailed description of how to run at constant speed with a CP propeller.
+Example 6 will give a more detailed description of how to run constant speed with a CP propeller.

-Example 6: Engines running at a constant speed with a controllable pitch propeller (CPP)
+Engines running at constant speed with controllable pitch propeller (CPP)

-Fig. A: Constant speed curve through M, normal and correct location of the optimising point O
+Fig. A Constant speed curve through M, normal and correct location of the matching point O

-Irrespective of whether the engine is operating on a propeller curve or on a constant speed curve through M, the optimising point O must be located on the propeller curve through the specified MCR point M or, in special cases, to the left of point M.
+Irrespective of whether the engine is operating on a propeller curve or on a constant speed curve through M, the matching point O must be located on the propeller curve through the specified MCR point M or, in special cases, to the left of point M.

-The reason is that the propeller curve 1 through the optimising point O is the layout curve of the engine, and the intersection between curve 1 and the maximum power line 7 through point M is equal to 100% power and 100% speed, point A of the load diagram - in this case A=M.
+The reason is that the propeller curve 1 through the matching point O is the layout curve of the engine, and the intersection between curve 1 and the maximum power line 7 through point M is equal to 100% power and 100% speed, point A of the load diagram - in this case A=M.

-In Fig. A, the optimising point O has been placed correctly, and the step-up gear and the shaft generator, if installed, may be synchronised on the constant speed curve through M.
+In Fig. A the matching point O has been placed correctly, and the step-up gear and the shaft generator, if installed, may be synchronised on the constant speed curve through M.

-Fig. B: Constant speed curve through M, wrong position of optimising point O
+Fig. B: Constant speed curve through M, wrong position of matching point O

-If the engine has been service-optimised at point O on a constant speed curve through point M, then the specified MCR point M would be placed outside the load diagram, and this is not permissible.
+If the engine has been service-matched at point O on a constant speed curve through point M, then the specified MCR point M would be placed outside the load diagram, and this is not permissible.